Rojina99/Rojina99.github.io/_posts/2019-02-06-loss_function.md

      title: "Figure 2"
 ---

 Before understanding the process of neural network optimization we have to understand loss function.
-Loss function also called cost function is simply a function representing difference between target (actual) output($$y$$) and predicted output($$y_{pred}$$).
+Loss function also called cost function is simply a function representing difference between target or actual output($$y$$) and predicted output($$y_{pred}$$).
 Neural network optimizers are usually focused on miniming this loss function.
 There are many loss function.
 Some of them will be discussed here.

 1. Mean Squared Error:-
    It is function which calculates difference between targeted output and predicted output which is summed and the mean of the sum is taken.
 The function is represented as:

    $$ L = \frac{1}{n} \sum_{i=1}^{n}(y-y_{pred})^2 $$

-   This function is mostly used for regression problems i.e. when the target output is continuous or numerical value prediction.
+   This function is mostly used for regression problems i.e. when the target output is continuous or for numerical value prediction.
 For example:- bank transaction amount, number of sales each day.

+   Let's, look at a table having continuous result:

    | Author |Ideal Book Price | Predicted Book Price|
    |--------|-----------------|------------------|